 To the extent permitted by law, the Company has agreed to indemnify its auditors, Ernst & Young, as part of the terms of its audit engagement agreement against claims by third parties arising from the audit (for an unspecified amount).
 No payment has been made to indemnify Ernst & Young during or since the end of the financial year.

-The Remuneration Report is set out on pages 69 to 92 and forms part of this Directors' Report.
+The Remuneration Report is set out in Section D and forms part of this Directors' Report.